 The mission is flown with high-resolution cameras mounted in a vertical position, pointing straight down.
 Once the vertical images are all captured, we return to base and begin post-processing.

-The images are geotagged and sent through an advanced Surface-From-Motion (SFM) system.
+The images are geotagged and sent through an advanced Structure-From-Motion (SFM) system.
 This system analyzes each pixel in each individual image and is able to calculate very precise camera positioning using a variety of techniques, such as Automatic Aero-Triangulation (AAT) and Bundle Block Adjustment.
 Using this precise camera calibration data, a rough 3D point cloud is generated and the individual camera positions are displayed, allowing for a visual quality check of the project.
 If everything looks good, we introduce the previously-collected ground control point data to improve accuracy and densify the 3D point cloud, which is used to generate a DSM and the subsequent orthophoto.

 Animated flight through a 3D point cloud